Samsung/Universum/doc/jenkins.rst

 As already mentioned above, due to `Jenkins Content-Security-Policy
 <https://www.jenkins.io/doc/book/security/configuring-content-security-policy/>`__ some features of an interactive log
-might not work properly, and its contents might be not shown or displayed incorrectly.
+might not work properly, and its contents might be displayed incorrectly.

-A recommended way to allow Jenkins server to render interactive user content is to `configure Jenkins to publish artifacts on a different domain <https://www.jenkins.io/doc/book/security/user-content/#resource-root-url>`__ by changing ``Resource Root URL`` in `Manage Jenkins » Configure System » Serve resource files from another domain` from something like ``my.jenkins.io`` to ``res.my.jenkins.io``.
+A recommended way to allow Jenkins server to render interactive user content is to `configure Jenkins to publish artifacts on a different domain <https://www.jenkins.io/doc/book/security/user-content/#resource-root-url>`__ by changing ``Resource Root URL`` in `Manage Jenkins » Configure System » Serve resource files from another domain` from ``<main domain>`` to ``<resource domain>`` (e.g. ``my.jenkins.io`` to ``res.my.jenkins.io``).

 Note that Jenkins interaction with resource domain, resolved to the same host IP is not done via ``localhost`` network interface.
 The reason for that is Jenkins requiring some interaction with itself via this domain name.
-This means that both ``my.jenkins.io`` and ``res.my.jenkins.io`` domain names must be resolved correctly, either globally (via DNS) or locally on both client and server machines (via ``/etc/hosts`` files).
+This means that both ``<main domain>`` and ``<resource domain>`` domain names must be resolved correctly, either globally (via DNS) or locally on both client and server machines (via ``/etc/hosts`` files).
+The correctness of name resolving is checked when saving the changes to this setting; but Jenkins will only show warning, and not fail if domain name is not resolved.

 .. note::

     If main server domain name is not resolved using DNS, ``/etc/hosts`` or any other means, the web-interface will only be accessible via IP, and not the name.
-Because of that, the mentioned above Jenkins interaction with itself via domain name will fail
+Because of that, the Jenkins interaction with itself via domain name will fail because host name is not passed to the Jenkins server

 Here are the symptoms of domain names not resolving correctly: